Christina-A-Pan/Crowd-Audit-Crowdsourcing-Audits-with-End-Users/README.md

     ```
     $ python aggregateUserReports.py
     ```
-The report will appear in the aggregated_user_reports.txt in the main directory.
+The report will appear in the aggregated_user_reports.txt file in the main directory.